 After making 11 appearances in the Championship for Sunderland during the second half of 2017-18, a new challenge beckoned for the midfielder.

-Ejaria signed a fresh long-term contract with Liverpool in June 2018 and joined Rangers on loan to spend the next season working under Steven Gerrard in Scotland.
+Ejaria signed a fresh long-term contract with Liverpool in June 2018 and joined Rangers on loan, where he made 28 appearances under Steven Gerrard before returning to Anfield in December 2018.